Deltares/HYDROLIB/contrib/RHDHV/profile_optimizer/README.md

 These adjustments are not yet developed.

 # Getting Started
-It is recommended to use the Profile Optimizer as a part of the HYDROLIB package.
+The recommended approach to use the Profile Optimizer as a part of the HYDROLIB package.
 Please follow the most recent instructions for HYDROLIB (https://github.com/Deltares/HYDROLIB).

 Alternatively, the following steps can be used to run the Profile Optimizer as a stand-alone package:
 1. Install a conda distribution.
 2. Use conda to install the environment.yml delivered with this project:
-    - `conda env create --file environment.yml`
+    `conda env create --file environment.yml`
     - the environment is called "po_env" and contains all required dependencies, including HYDROLIB-CORE.
-3. Use the example notebook to use the Profile Optimizer for your model
+3. Use the example notebook to use the Profile Optimizer for your model.
+    - To launch the notebook in this environment, use the following code in anaconda prompt:
+    `conda activate po_env`
+    `jupyter notebook`

 # Contact
 The Profile Optimizer is part of HYDROLIB, an open source community effort for python tools for the D-Hydro software package.
 For more information about this initiative, visit: https://github.com/Deltares/HYDROLIB

 The Profile Optimizer is developed by Royal HaskoningDHV:
+- rineke.hulsman@rhdhv.com
 - lisa.weijers@rhdhv.com
 - valerie.demetriades@rhdhv.com